BolajiAyodeji/Blogposts/cl7lnyetr0xqm1unvdzr6hhhy.md

 ## What's a Machine Learning Model?

 A machine learning model is a file that has been trained using specific data to recognize certain types of similar patterns and make informed predictions.
 You provide a model with a set of data and train it with some algorithms.
 When you introduce a new set of data, the model will use learned knowledge to recognize the new data set.
-This is typically what happens with Face recognition security systems where the device recognizes your face as a human face, not an object.
+This is typically what happens with Face recognition security systems, where the device recognizes your face as a human face, not an object.
 Another example is a recommendation system, like in the demo I built for this tutorial.
 You will provide the model with multiple words associated with an output class (either positive or negative).
 The model will then learn from them so that when you provide a new sentence, the model can determine if it is positive or negative.

 ![Screenshot 2022-09-01 at 8.22.44 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1662060176395/usnmOCI3S.png)